A Long Way Home (album): Recording and composition

 Yoakam also recorded "Traveler’s Lantern" as a duet with bluegrass legend Ralph Stanley.
 The two first worked together on Stanley's 1992 LP Saturday Night & Sunday Morning and again on Yoakam's 1997 covers album performing a radically reworked version of The Clash’s "Train in Vain."
-The pair’s musical relationship preceded the release of the 2000 film O Brother Where Art Thou?, which would expose Stanley to a wider audience, and they would collaborate several more times.
+The pair’s musical relationship preceded the release of the 2000 film O Brother Where Art Thou?, which would expose Stanley to a wider audience, and collaborate several more times.
 As the singer explained to Billboard in 2016, "We did one on A Long Way Home titled 'Traveler's Lantern' that Ralph also guested on, which was again a pseudo-bluegrass song.
 I've always been doing mountain music in the way I write melodically - it's my natural writing inclination."
-In the coming years Yoakam would record more bluegrass as he became identified with the Americana genre.
+In the coming years Yoakam will record more bluegrass as has become identified with the Americana genre.

 Reception

 AllMusic: "A Long Way Home doesn't rank with This Time, probably because it is an outgrowth of that leap forward instead of the leap itself, but like Gone, it is a rich, diverse, continually impressive collection of timeless songs."